 There is a lot of research going on out there.
 We became used in the last 50 years to see things evolve faster every day.
 Typically, technological innovation disrupts our lives several times per decade, as an output of researchers' work, their salaries being paid by the market.
 Because in case you had doubts, innovation has a price.
 Here are the biggest spenders in the private sector:

 It is noteworthy that among the largest R&D (research and development) budgets claimed, pharmaceutical companies are not leading (5).
 But UK public budgets for research in medicine are much smaller (6).

 All kinds of Cancer

-And here is what the US National Institue of Health spends in 2017
+And below is the US National Institue of Health spending (2017):

 Some budgets in medicine are 50 times bigger than others.